-just before i went on a few days' excursion, the upload daemon cried wait! -- and said:
+just before i went on a few days' excursion, the upload daemon cried

 The following information was provided by the package's contributor.